Which Number Is Smaller? — Kindergarten Counting

 What's inside this activity

-- Designed for Grade K learners (ages about 5 to 9)
+- Designed for Grade K learners (ages about 5–6)

 - Common Core strand: Counting & Cardinality